Thursday, April 28, 2011

 Why Donald Trump Would Get an F (in my class)

-The Donald is not The Researcher
+The Donald is Not The Researcher

-This is not about politics; it's about veracity and logic.
+This article is not about politics; it's about veracity and logic.
 (Yes, it's sad that these words together - politics with veracity and logic - should seem so oxymoronic.)

-We're nearly at the end of the semester and I like to remind students of the original objectives and discuss whether or not we reached them.
+We're nearly at the end of the semester, and I like to remind students of the original objectives and discuss whether or not we have reached them.
 That's when Mr. Trump popped into my head.
 With his rise in the political polls tied to his investigation into the president's birthplace, just what kind of purchaser and evaluator of research is he?

-As a purchaser - he hired "people" who were deployed to Hawaii to determine if a birth certificate (the "certificate of live birth" in that state) existed or was altered.
-On one occasion after another he told the world that "you're not going to believe what I'm hearing" and "I'm hearing that it's missing."
-I wonder if his research team will get paid now that copies of the certificate from the official bound volume of documents have been released by the state at the president's request.
+As a purchaser, he hired "people" who were deployed to Hawaii to determine if a birth certificate (the "certificate of live birth" in that state) existed or was altered.
+On one occasion after another, he told the world, "You're not going to believe what I'm hearing" and "I'm hearing that it's missing."

-As an evaluator - he ignored previously released certified documents, hospital birth announcements and a mountain of facts from the government of Hawaii and investigators from the news media.
+As an evaluator, he ignored previously released certified documents, hospital birth announcements, and a mountain of facts from the government of Hawaii and investigators from the news media.
 As of this writing, he still has not given his blessing to the "long form" certificate of live birth that he sought so doggedly these last few weeks.

 Between blog posts, you can follow me @pauloestreicher.